Kaizen-Game-Works/perforce-docker/README.md

 [![ci](https://github.com/hawkmoth-studio/perforce-docker/workflows/ci/badge.svg)](https://github.com/hawkmoth-studio/perforce-docker/actions)

 # KAIZEN CHANGES
+This is based on the excellent hawkmoth-studio/perforce-docker repo, but with some additions.
+1. Providing working docker container setups
-The docker-compose file has been modified to use a .env file in order to provide usernames and passwords.
-See docker-compose.yaml and sample.env for details
+2. The use of a .env file to store the setup and secrets
+3. Adding backup scripts that will help journal + checkpoint, verify those backups, export those backups to S3, perform full rsync backups of all data, and report progress to slack and new-relic

 ## Additional Setup